 Dr Waddington: “Abnormal functioning of the intestinal canal is the precursor of much ill-health, especially of a chronic disease condition.
 Restoration of physiologic intestinal elimination is often the first.
 But too often ignored, important preliminary to the eventual restoration of the health in general.”
 Dr Wiltsie contends that “our knowledge of the normal and abnormal physiology of the colon, and its pathology and management.
 It has not kept pace with that of many organs and systems of the body.
 As long as we continue to assume that the colon will take care of itself, just that long will we remain in complete ignorance of perhaps the most important source of ill health in the whole body.”

 In summary, through misconceptions, misunderstandings and preconceived emotionalism.
 Historically, we recognize two unequivocal conclusions.
 First, there is something of value to this modality, or we would have conclusively withdrawn it.
-Second, through lack of professional control and study, colonic irrigation never received the attention and recognition it justly deserves.
+Second, through a lack of professional control and study, colonic irrigation never received the attention and recognition it justly deserves.
 Today, with modern technological advancements in colonic irrigation instrumentation, particularly concerning safety.